nametaggle/nametaggle.github.io/getstarted.md

 </tr>
 </table>

+<h1>Second</h1>
+Setup your account.
+It usually takes 3-5 minutes.
+If you already have your Organization's Join Code, you probably have everything you need.
+If you need help, there are <a href="/procedures/010-NewUserSignup/">step-by-step instructions</a> to guide you through the process or you can watch a tutorial video.

-All you'll need is an Organization's Join Code, which you can get from an administrator of that organization.
+Get from an administrator of that organization.
 Then create your own profile and have a look around!